PurpleKingdomGames/indigo/indigo/docs/information/performance.md

 1. Most 2D games on the market don't actually have that many elements on screen at any one time - there's only so much screen real estate available for use when you have no real perspective or depth.
 (Naturally there are exceptions)
 2. Most game logic is quite straight forward, and revolve around a few core mechanics.
 The complexity is in how the elements interact.

-With that in mind then: Indigo is fast enough that you should not have to do anything clever or special to be able to hit a respectable frame rate for most games.
+With that in mind then: Indigo is fast enough that you should not have to do anything clever or special to be able to hit a respectable frame rate for simple games.

+That said, some games and game developers always have and always will push what can be done by the system and engine they run on to the edge of what is possible.
+If you do that with your game, you may need to roll up your sleeves and think of clever ways to solve problems efficiently, but it's a high quality problem.

 ### Start on the assumption that it will be fast enough